 The Department of Value Creating Design seeks to invent new values for society through designing information and environments.
 Based on observations of changing sociocultural conditions, students examine designs in social contexts to address issues at both local and global levels.
 Through coursework, students develop critical thinking and logical expression by learning cutting-edge technologies and appreciating traditional skills.

-The MYU School of Food Industrial Sciences has two departments, the Department of Food Resource Development and the Department of Food Science and Business.
+The MYU School of Food Industrial Sciences has two departments, the Department of Integrative Studies of Plant and Animal Production and the Department of Food Science and Business.

 “Eating” is closely related not only to the maintenance of human life but also to enhancement of life.
 The two courses of study in this department offer systematic education related to the production and processing of food (Food Science Course) or to the business side of food science (Food Business Course).
 The course in Food Science examines the practical science behind food production and processing, for example, the microbiology involved in the production of sake, miso, natto and other food products.
 The Food Business Course explores the equally important utilization of this knowledge through logistics, marketing, and corporate strategy.